On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Consistency of intermediate energies within the Riemann fan

-In the two scenarios discussed in the previous section, eventually, the (intermediate or time-integrated) solutions of the magnetic field and magnetic energy become inconsistent, leading to negative (or at least erroneous) internal energy.
-To avoid or alleviate this issue, it is straightforward to split the computations of energy terms/fluxes or even to use different variables \cite{Ryu_1993,BALSARA1999a,Popovas2025}, thus avoiding erroneous magnetic energy affecting the calculation of internal energy.
-Splitting the equations may also bring other conveniences, both numerically and theoretically \cite{FUCHS2009,DAO2024}.
-However, further discussion is beyond the scope of this work.
+In the two scenarios discussed in the previous section, the intermediate solutions of the magnetic field and magnetic energy become inconsistent, resulting in negative, e.g., Eq~(\ref{eq:errorBxV}), or positive but erroneous, e.g., Eq.~(\ref{eq:errorBp}), intermediate internal energy, {after subtracting the (intermediate) kinetic and magnetic energies from the total energy}.
+To avoid or alleviate this issue, it is straightforward to split the computations of energy terms/fluxes, or even to use different variables \cite{Ryu_1993,BALSARA1999a,Popovas2025}, thus avoiding erroneous magnetic energy or kinetic energy that affects the calculation of internal energy.
+Splitting the equations may also bring other conveniences, both numerically and theoretically \cite{FUCHS2009,DAO2024}, but further discussion is beyond the scope of this work.

-Here, to design a Riemann solver without needing to change the energy conservation equation, we first formally split the total energy as follows:
+Here, to design a Riemann solver without actually changing the energy conservation equation, we first \textit{formally} split the total energy as follows:

 and define